CleisthenesH/Math-Notes/README.md

 2. :ocean: Fourier

 An ordered collection of notes to do with the Fourier Transform.
-Made with some about of readability in mind.
+Made with some amount of readability in mind.
 In the sense that earlier parts of the document inform later parts.

+3. :lock: Asymmetric Cryptography

+Similar to Fourier but Asymmetric Cryptography instead of the Fourier Transform.

 # :ballot_box_with_check: To-do
 The ongoing construction of this repository will consist of two steps: